shmakovpn/whatprovides/docs/source/examples.rst

  .. code-block:: bash

-  whatprovides.py SomeThing
+  whatprovides SomeThing

 For case insensitive search:

  .. code-block:: bash

-  whatprovides.py -i something
+  whatprovides -i something

 Also, you can search by a regex pattern

  .. code-block:: bash

-  whatprovides.py -r 'SomeT[a-z]ing'
+  whatprovides -r 'SomeT[a-z]ing'

 Or, by a regex pattern case insensitive

  .. code-block:: bash

-  whatprovides.py -ri 'somet[a-z]ing'
+  whatprovides -ri 'somet[a-z]ing'

 Output can be filtered to show only classes (-c), only functions (-d) or variables (-v).
 To show classes and functions without variables use (-cd).